strukturag/libde265.js/README.md

 - More code from libde265 should be made asm.js aware
 - Decoding and YUV -> RGB conversion should be made asynchronous through WebWorkers where available
-- Only low-level functions are available for now, a better JavaScript API would be nice

 [1]: http://emscripten.org